AmitAmuzit2/RandomUser/README.md

    -H 'password: testpassword'

 5. [AngularWebPage] : web page that uses this REST service to show random user.
-6. [RandomUserAPI.Test] covered with some test cased
+6. [RandomUserAPI.Test] covered with some test cases